Chess For Beginners; The Chess Board

-Many years later, I played chess almost daily, with my former husband, who was a much better player than I. He was patient, and I learned a lot.
+Many years later, I played chess almost daily, with someone who was a much better player than me.
+He was patient, and I learned a lot.
 I would like to share some of this information with people who would like to play chess, but don't yet know how.
-It can be intimidating, and you don't want to sound dumb to other players, but with a few basics under your belt, you can begin playing.
+It can be intimidating, and you don't want to sound dumb to other players.
+With a few basics under your belt, you can begin playing chess today.

 The Chess Board